 There are some famous examples of transport Brutalism too.
 These include a now-demolished car park in Gateshead, UK (which appeared in the movie Get Carter); Preston bus station, UK (currently under threat of demolition); and the signal box at Birmingham New Street, also in the UK.

 While none of the above really stir my soul, I can at least understand why some people find them appealing.
 But some Brutalism is just plain bad.
-And this week’s Beastly Transport celebrates a very bad transport facility indeed.
+And this week’s article celebrates a very bad transport facility indeed.
 It’s Greyfriars bus station in Northampton, UK.

 This massive, ugly building is comprised of an office block atop a car park atop the bus station itself.
 The office block is comprised of a pair of three-storey glass-sided trapezoidal prism structures, placed side by side and running longitudinally, linked by three transverse glass-sided blocks.